mcwiekala/java-functional-vavr/README.md

     }
 }
 ```
-Since 8 version, Java introduced more declarative features which allows Functional Programming.
-So instead of describing each step with state you are able to pass only behaviour.
+Since 8th version, Java introduced more declarative features which allows Functional Programming.
+So instead of describing each step with state, you are able to pass only behaviour.
 The similar code you can write with Java 8 in this way:
 ```java
 List<String> destinationList = sourceList.stream()
       .filter(word -> word.contains("Hello"))